TomDDG/ZXPicoMD/Code/README.md

 ````

-Using the screen is very simple, requiring a 1024bytes buffer and then simply sending commands to set the column and page address and then writing the entire buffer to the screens small inbuilt buffer via `i2c_write_blocking`.
+Using the screen is very simple, requiring a 1024bytes buffer, sending commands to set the column and page address and then writing the entire buffer to the screens small inbuilt buffer via `i2c_write_blocking`.
 The makerportal article covers this in a lot of detail.

 All this requires `#include "hardware/i2c.h"` in the main c file and associated `target_link_libraries` in the `CMakeLists.txt` file.